Strings Programme

 Please submit two contrasting works of any length that showcase your current playing level.
 While accompaniment is recommended, it is not mandatory.

-Videos must have been recorded within the past year.
-You may upload your recordings directly or share links via YouTube or Vimeo. -
+Videos must have been recorded within the past year. -

 Applicants are required to submit one letter of recommendation as part of the application process.
-This letter should be written by a teacher or mentor who is familiar with your musical abilities, work ethic, and character.
+This letter should be written by a teacher, mentor, or collaborator who is familiar with your musicianship, chamber music or collaborative experience, work ethic, and character.

-The letter should be submitted directly through the online application platform.
+The letter should be submitted directly through Acceptd.
 If your referee is unable to upload the letter online, it may be emailed to the festival administration office.

 -